 I bought the candied orange peel this recipe calls for from the Savory Spice Shop, at the outrageous expense of over $11 for 4 ounces (114 grams).
 This was slightly less than the amount called for in the recipe, but I didn't really want to spend another $11 to make up the difference, nor did I feel like making my own candied orange peel from the sad oranges in the NJ supermarkets in early December.
 Aside for this small shorting on my part, and the use of almond meal (from Trader Joe's) rather than freshly ground almonds, I followed the recipe as specified by Matt & Renato.

 The cookie dough itself was easy to make, the only "time-consuming" steps in making these cookies were chopping the sticky orange peel and locating all the spices in my pantry, then grinding (some I had whole), measuring, and mixing them all together.
-Once the dough came together, I opted not to make it immediately, but rather let it sit in my refrigerator for 2.5 days (because I was pre-making a bunch of different cookie doughs on the weekend).

-While I was glazing these, I discovered that the full recipe for the chocolate glaze was insufficient and made another ½ batch of it.
+While I was glazing these, I discovered that the full recipe for the chocolate glaze was insufficient and made another Β½ batch of it.
 I actually could have used a little more but I just squeaked by with what I had.
 It seems bizarre that I made smaller cookies than described by the recipe yet needed more glaze, but that was my experience.

-Gingerbread during the summer months seems like it's on the verge of becoming a trend, so don't wait for Christmas to make these 😉 Head over the Baked Sunday Mornings for the recipe and to see what my fellow bakers thought of these scrumptious Christmas lebkuchen.
+Gingerbread during the summer months seems like it's on the verge of becoming a trend, so don't wait for Christmas to make these π Head over the Baked Sunday Mornings for the recipe and to see what my fellow bakers thought of these scrumptious Christmas lebkuchen.